 Healthcare

 To be more specific, a 2022 census report detailed that 7.9 percent of Americans were uninsured.
-The impacts of being uninsured is shared in a brief by the Kaiser Family Foundation (KFF): “Those without insurance are more likely to delay or forgo care due to costs,” and are less likely to “receive preventive care and services for major health conditions and chronic diseases.”
+The impacts of being uninsured are shared in a brief by the Kaiser Family Foundation (KFF): “Those without insurance are more likely to delay or forgo care due to costs,” and are less likely to “receive preventive care and services for major health conditions and chronic diseases.”

 A survey conducted in Foothill Tech’s AP Gov classes on Sept.
 11–12, 2024 found that about 81 percent of students somewhat or strongly agree with the implementation of universal healthcare, or public healthcare.